PiedWeb/CMS/README.md

 ### Override Entity without writing more than 3 lines of code
 When you install a new project, entity are installed full featured.
-To remove default feature or add new one, you just need to override `Entity/Page.php`, `Entity/Faq.php`, `Entity/Media.php` or `Entity/User.php`.
+To remove default feature or add new one, you just need to override or extends `Entity/Page.php`, `Entity/Media.php` or `Entity/User.php`.
-Copy the file in your `src/Entity` and edit what you want.
+In your app, create a new file (copying ?!) in your `src/Entity`.
+Then, edit `config/packages/piedweb_cms.yaml` to correctly set your new entity.

 ### Edit the navbar
 - Override default navbar by creating `page.html.twig` in your project at `src/Resources/PiedWebCMSBundle/views`